23-MDDN342/project-2-randomised-collections-MisterBooty/README.md

 I might also change how big the face is in regard to the bounding box as it does not exactly leave much room for hair or hats, and might also be a tight squeeze when trying to pair the faces next to each other.
 I think I’ll just have to experiment with this later on as I go.

+12/04

+changed the thickness of the lines, and I got rid of the chin as well.
+I’ve also started to created different types of mouths, and they physically change when using one of the sliders. (took me a while to figure that out).
+My next steps are to do this process for the ears, eyes, nose and perhaps hair/hats .
+I might have to scale down everything for the hair if i do decide to include it.

+I quite like the idea of including little accessories or just things that add to a pose of the face, such as the music note.
+I’m wanting to develop these further.
+I also want to think about including some sort of shadow to make the image pop, as it is rather plain.